NordeaOB/-Sample-TPP-Client-Application/README.md

 ## Disclaimer OAUTH
 When the OAuth authentication process returns to a localhost, a secured endpoint(https) is assumed.
 You can just remove the 's' in the return url and proceed with the given 'code'

-## Nordea > Github
-A zip file for github is constructed in /target/obi-webwallet-{version}-github-distribution.zip it contains all the src code.